Nylon

-Nylon polymers can be mixed with a wide variety of additives to achieve many property variations.
+Nylon is a family of synthetic polymers characterized by amide linkages, typically connecting aliphatic or semi-aromatic groups.

+Nylons are generally brownish in color and can possess a soft texture, with some varieties exhibiting a silk-like appearance.
+As thermoplastics, nylons can be melt-processed into fibers, films, and diverse shapes.
+The properties of nylons are often modified by blending with a variety of additives.

+Numerous types of nylon are available.
+One family, designated nylon-XY, is derived from diamines and dicarboxylic acids of carbon chain lengths X and Y, respectively.
+An important example is nylon-6,6 ((\sC(O)(CH2)4C(O)\sNH(CH2)6NH\s)_{n}|).
+Another family, designated nylon-Z, is derived from aminocarboxylic acids with carbon chain length Z. An example is nylon-[6].

-Nylon polymers have found significant commercial applications in fabric and fibers (apparel, flooring and rubber reinforcement), in shapes (molded parts for cars, electrical equipment, etc.), and in films (mostly for food packaging).
+Nylon polymers have extensive commercial applications, including uses in textiles and fibers (such as apparel, flooring and rubber reinforcement), molded components for automotive and electrical equipment, and films (mostly for food packaging).

 History

 DuPont and the invention of nylon

-Researchers at DuPont began developing cellulose based fibers, culminating in the synthetic fiber rayon.
+Researchers at DuPont began developing cellulose-based fibers, culminating in the synthetic fiber rayon.
 DuPont's experience with rayon was an important precursor to its development and marketing of nylon.

 DuPont's invention of nylon spanned an eleven-year period, ranging from the initial research program in polymers in 1927 to its announcement in 1938, shortly before the opening of the 1939 New York World's Fair.
 The project grew from a new organizational structure at DuPont, suggested by Charles Stine in 1927, in which the chemical department would be composed of several small research teams that would focus on "pioneering research" in chemistry and would "lead to practical applications".
 Harvard instructor Wallace Hume Carothers was hired to direct the polymer research group.
 Initially he was allowed to focus on pure research, building on and testing the theories of German chemist Hermann Staudinger.
-He was very successful, as research he undertook greatly improved the knowledge of polymers and contributed to science.
+He was very successful, as research he undertook greatly improved the knowledge of polymers and contributed to the science.

 Nylon was the first commercially successful synthetic thermoplastic polymer.
 DuPont began its research project in 1927.

 The first nylon, nylon 66, was synthesized on February 28, 1935, by Wallace Hume Carothers at DuPont's research facility at the DuPont Experimental Station.
 In response to Carothers' work, Paul Schlack at IG Farben developed nylon 6, a different molecule based on caprolactam, on January 29, 1938.

+In the spring of 1930, Carothers and his team had already synthesized two new polymers.
+The first was neoprene, a synthetic rubber widely used during World War II.
+The second was an elastic paste that became very strong upon cooling; this would later become nylon.
+After these discoveries, Carothers' team was made to shift its research from a more pure research approach investigating general polymerization to a more practically focused goal of finding "one chemical combination that would lend itself to industrial applications".